EoghanL/scraping-intro/README.md

 ### Script Parsing

+If the above method has yielded no viable results the second step is to look for the information you're looking for in either pure HTML format or loaded by a script.
-A good way to quickly check if what you're looking for is returned in any format is through the CMD + F function that lets you search the responses from requests in Chrome's Dev Tools.
+A good way to quickly check if what you're looking for is returned in those formats is through the CMD + F function that lets you search the content of responses in Chrome's Dev Tools.

 [Searching for Parsable Scripts](https://drive.google.com/file/d/18V-JBmu9QrCGT7oxumw8kbg4TaXUM-4i/view)